 Of course, there was going to be a chart here.
 After all, without measurements, what are we?
 Below is a weight chart that spans a few years.
 The gaps are those where I haven’t kept proper data.

 The image is quite self-explanatory, but let me give you some details here:

 - pre-2011 – These were probably my fattest years.
 Around that time, I’ve been struggling with exercise and not getting below 187 lb.

 - 2011-2013 – My son was born in 2011, and that was also the year when I started running.
-During this time, my weight dropped significantly due to running.
+During this time, my weight dropped significantly, and my health improved significantly due to the benefits of running.
 At the end of 2013, I ran a hat-trick (5k + 10k + half marathon), and I set my goal to run a marathon in 2014.

 - 2014-2015 – In January of 2014, I got hit by a car as I was crossing the street as a pedestrian.
 It was pretty rough, and for the next 1.5 years, I was not allowed to do any physical exercise, save for physical therapy.
 During this time, my weight just exploded.
 Besides no exercise, I was also eating like a pig.

 - 2015-2018 – In 2015, I joined Next Jump, a company in Manhattan where health and wellness are a central part of the company culture.
 I began exercising again and eating healthier.
 My weight dropped a little, but I still suffered from high blood pressure.
 By the end of 2017, I finally ran my very first marathon in Atlantic City.